-Golfing legend Arnold Palmer was a cut above.
-And at the start of a week where golf will take centre stage across the globe, our golfing ambassador Bill Elliot pays tribute an all-time icon who faced up against the golfing greats - and prostate cancer.
+Golfing legend Arnold Palmer will always be remembered as golfing royalty.
+And at the start of a week where the tournament bearing his name starts in Florida, our golfing ambassador Bill Elliot pays hails the man known as The King, a sporting icon who faced up against the golfing greats - and prostate cancer.

 Bill Elliott writes

 As a journalist, you tend not to have sporting heroes.
 'Fans with typewriters' was the phrase we used to employ to describe colleagues who were more starstruck than inquisitive.